manoj-sharma-wawa/openmicroservices.org/schema/environment/README.md

         "desc": "The data type for this environment variable.
 It must be one of `int`, `float`, `string`, `boolean`", "required": true
     },
-    "pattern": {
-        "desc": "Validations for strings, if required."
+    "pattern": "Validations for strings, if required.",
-    },
-    "required": {
-        "desc": "Whether this variable is required or not.
-If not specified, this field defaults to `false`" },
+    "required": "Whether this variable is required or not.
+If not specified, this field defaults to `false`", "help": "Description of how the user should produce this variable" }
-    "help": {
-        "desc": "Description of how the user should produce this variable" }
-}
 </p>
 </json-table>